soggybag/Hoppy-Bunny-SpriteKit-Swift/P6-Adding-Obstacles/content.md

 <!-- -->

 > [info]
-> So how did I know that the scene size should be exactly `51` pixels wide and `768` tall?
-Well I, sometimes you
-> need to have a play in the visual editor and then adjust, I saw the carrot's had a width of `51` so I used that value.
+> So how did I know that the obstacle scene should be exactly `51` pixels wide and `768` tall?
+Well, sometimes you just need to play around in the visual editor and then adjust.
+In this case, I saw the carrots had a width of `51`, so I used that value.
-> The default height of `768` (iPhone 5) was no coincidence as the assets were designed to fill an iPhone 5 screen height, leaving a suitable `100` pixel gap for the player to pass through.
+> The default height of `768` (iPhone 5) was no coincidence, as the assets were designed to fill an iPhone 5 screen height, leaving a suitable `100` pixel gap for the player to pass through.

 <!-- -->